MickyBrady/Pipeline-Project/README.md

 # Computational Biology Pipeline Project

 This project aims to develop a Python wrapper script to automate the execution of various bioinformatics tools for analyzing HCMV transcriptomes.
+The pipeline includes steps like quality control, alignment, assembly, and differential expression analysis using tools like Kallisto, Bowtie2, SPAdes, and Sleuth.

 # List of required Tools
 Python3